 My duties at the Fleisher Collection of Orchestral Music, as copyist, assistant curator, and then curator, necessitated my looking, virtually every day, at page after page of music.
-The look and feel of music, of its movement, of its communing with itself on the page, and of its notation, I’ve learned explicitly.
+The look and feel of music, of its movement, of its communing with itself on the page, and of its notation, I’ve learned implicitly.
 I hope that even more has sunk in of which I’m not aware.

 They perform symphonies and concertos and tone poems, but I noticed that we had to keep adding multiple copies of dances, Dvořák’s Slavonic Dances (both sets) I remember in particular; the demand was that high, and constant, from every kind of orchestra.
 Big, small, professional, community, it didn’t matter, everybody played them.
 I wondered, if people liked them so much, dances weren’t at the top of contemporary composers’ to-do lists.
 I took my own advice and wrote a set, Three Dances.
 I think it isn’t bad, but in any case it’s become my most-played orchestral work, in the three or four different orchestrations I’ve made over the years.
 I should write more.